Gardi Hutter: Life and career

-For the national "700-year anniversary" of Switzerland, Gardi Hutter played the women jester in the Federal Assembly Chamber of the Swiss Parliament in 1991.
-For the festival "700 years" of 1998 of her hometown, Gardi Hutter acted as co-writer.
+For the national "700-year anniversary" of Switzerland, Hutter played the women jester in the Federal Assembly Chamber of the Swiss Parliament in 1991.
+For the festival "700 years" of 1998 of her hometown, Hutter acted as co-writer.
 In the winter season 1997/98 she was starring in Romulus der Grosse at the Schauspielhaus Zürich.

-Since 1981, Gardi Hutter had more than 3,300 performances in 30 countries and four continents, including Andorra, Brazil, China, Russia, Spain, Sweden, USA and Switzerland.
+Since 1981, Hutter had more than 3,300 performances in 30 countries and four continents, including Andorra, Brazil, China, Russia, Spain, Sweden, USA and Switzerland.
 There were also recordings on TV stations of 17 countries and auditions in numerous radio programs.

 Clowneskes Theater

-Since 1981, Gardi Hutter is touring with her so-called Clowneskes Theater, so far in concert halls, playhouses, barns and culture houses, in festivals and also favelas in Latin America.
-Gardi Hutter designed a new segment of the Cabaret theater in Switzerland and in neighbouring countries.
+Since 1981, Hutter is touring with her so-called Clowneskes Theater, so far in concert halls, playhouses, barns and culture houses, in festivals and also favelas in Latin America.
+She designed a new segment of the cabaret theater in Switzerland and in neighbouring countries.
 As her clown theatre bases not on linguistic mediation, live performances and recordings were also done in Eastern Europe, Southern and Northern America.

 Children's literature

-Gardi Hutter's wrote as of November 2014 four "mamma mia!" children's books, three of them illustrated by Catherine Louis, that are translated into several languages; one was produced exclusively as an audiobook.
+Hutter's wrote as of November 2014 four "mamma mia!" children's books, three of them illustrated by Catherine Louis, that are translated into several languages; one was produced exclusively as an audiobook.